Kanomble/celery_blast/README.md

 If you want to rebuild your docker images due to some (maybe fixed) error consider the cmd `docker-compose up --build` which will trigger a rebuild process (based on the context).
 The web container will automatically try to restart if the startup fails, unless it is stopped manually (e.g. with Docker Desktop).
 ## TODO
+- [ ] correct ajax requests if it results into an error
+- [ ] wait-for script checking - LF / CLRF
 - [ ] add genbank database option
 - [ ] if no reciprocal hits are available for at least one gene the snakmake workflow will result into an error - rule extract_sequences
 - [ ] upload genome: if \n is in any uploaded txt file it will count as a value for insertion